 Think twice before you give personal information online

-Subscribing or registering for almost anything usually requires a username or ID and an email address are usually necessary, and sometimes age, gender, address, photo and personal likes or dislikes.
+Subscribing or registering for almost anything usually requires a username or ID and an email address.
+You might also be asked for your age, gender, address, photo and personal likes or dislikes.
 Again, this can often be about building customer profiles.
 A red asterisk * usually identifies mandatory fields for registering.
 You can choose to leave other fields blank.

 Online competitions often ask for information that’s highly personal, such as personal interests and details about age and location.
 The promoters use this information to develop their marketing strategies or products.

-Before play can begin, online games regularly require registration details, including personal information.
+Before play can begin, online games often require registration details, including personal information.
 If you’re uncomfortable about the amount of information being requested, check with the website owner.

 Security software can prevent spyware from tracking you online, reducing your risk of identity theft.
 To be safe, we recommend installing anti-virus and antispyware software.
 Telstra has a number of security solutions for both your broadband and mobile needs.
 Viruses and spyware are constantly being updated, so it’s important to update your security apps too.

 Never send credit card or bank account details, tax file numbers, passwords or other personal information across the internet unless you’re on a secure website.
 Secure websites have web addresses beginning with https:// and a ‘locked’ padlock symbol at the bottom of the screen, which shows that data is being encrypted.